Alternative Water Program

 - Alternative sources should not intermingle and must be separate water treatment and/or delivery systems.

-- You may be required to install backflow protection at each water service meter serving your residence.
+- You may be required to install backflow protection at each water service meter serving your residence or facility.
 Please contact your water provider for more information or visit the San Mateo County Cross Connection Control Program web page.

 Commercial Onsite Water Reuse

 In addition to tertiary treated recycled water, Environmental Health may allow commercial properties to use onsite alternative water sources described above for internal and external non-potable water applications.
-The use of onsite treated blackwater is currently prohibited.
+The use of onsite treated blackwater/sewage can only be permitted by the State.
 All commercial projects proposing use of recycled or alternative water sources must submit plans to Environmental Health for approval before installation and use.
 Projects will be evaluated on a case-by-case basis.

 How to Submit Plans to Environmental Health

-Applicants wanting to install an onsite water system must submit an Environmental Health Review Application (and three sets of plans if required).
-The application fee for the plan review may be required.
+Applicants wanting to install an alternative onsite water reuse system must submit an Environmental Health Review Application (and three sets of plans if required).
+An application fee for the plan review may be required.
 Additional fees and/or information may be required depending on the complexity of the project.
 This is in addition to any potential building department permits.
-Please contact Environmental Health at (650) 372-6200 for an application.
-We will try to have the application available on this site soon!
+Please start by filling out this form and sending it to firstname.lastname@example.org or calling Environmental Health at (650) 372-6200.

 Treated Water Quality Requirements